-It looks like the result do not contradict prior research (see project links).
+It looks like the results do not contradict prior research (see project links).

 Let’s check how it will handle comparing projects solving similar problems.
 For testing, we picked attachment download processing and background processing projects.
-We will search for popular solutions using RubyToolbox.
+We’ll search for popular solutions using RubyToolbox.

 Attachment download processing

 Carrierwave lost a few points to Paperclip in the closed Issues department (63% vs. 72%, 238 and 266 Issues), but it has a higher percentage of closed Pull Requests (97% vs. 89%, 114 and 136 closed Pull Requests).

 Paperclip also has a more active community that is bigger than Carrierwave’s (609 vs. 493 active GitHub users).

 The two all-time leaders are, of course, Carrierwave and Paperclip—no need to worry about reliability with these.
 It seems like both solutions are somewhat equal and you can pick one by comparing DSLs, for example.

 When it comes to the alternatives, Dragonfly feels left far behind.
 The previous year activity was low, compared with previous projects: